How to become a farmer: Aimee's story

 - She uses Maths to keep track of the farm's accounts - for example, how much beef they sell each month

 - Her farm is very big and runs across 300 hectares.
 One hectare is the size of an international rugby pitch or Trafalgar Square in London!

-What to expect if you want to be a farmer
+What to expect if you want to become a farmer

 - Farmer salary: Variable ranging from £20,000 to £50,000 per year

 What qualifications do you need to be a farmer?

 - Typical entry requirements: There are no set requirements.
 You’ll need practical farming experience, gained by working as a supervisor, dairy or arable unit manager, or assistant manager.